Sewage Free soils

 Sewage sludge contains a complex mixture of chemicals and microplastics, inevitably impacting soil health.

-A common disposal route for treated sewage sludge is its application to productive agricultural soils.
+A common disposal route for treated sewage sludge (biosolids) is its application to agricultural soils.

 THE SOLUTION

-Fidra are calling for an end to sewage sludge application to agricultural land until it can be proven to be a clean and safe resource.
+Fidra are calling for the application of sewage sludge to agricultural land to be phased out until it can be proven to be a clean and safe resource.

-We are wanting to reduce the contamination of sewage sludge at source by addressing the excessive and unnecessary uses of chemicals and plastic.
+We support measures to tackle sewage sludge contaminants at source by addressing the excessive and unnecessary uses of chemicals and plastics.

-Preventative action is necessary and has already been taken in many countries in the EU.
-Scotland should strive to follow suit to ensure our soils are healthy, biodiverse, and productive for future generations.
+Preventative action is necessary and has already been taken in many European countries.
+The UK should strive to follow suit to ensure our soils are healthy, biodiverse, and productive for future generations.

-We believe that halting agricultural use of sewage sludge products until such a time that contaminant levels are acceptable in sewage sewage sludge and the final sewage sludge product is fit for use as a beneficial nutrient and organic matter-rich soil amendment.
+We seek reductions in agricultural use of treated sewage sludge (biosolids) until such a time that contaminant levels are acceptable and that biosolids products are fit for use as a beneficial nutrient and organic matter-rich soil amendment.

 OUR ASKS

-Farmers and landowners – Commit to reducing the application of treated sewage sludge to land, focusing instead on alternative fertilisers.
+Farmers and landowners – Commit to avoiding or reducing the application of treated sewage sludge to land, focusing instead on cleaner alternative fertilisers.

 WHAT WE HOPE TO ACHIEVE